ramenguykung/Data-structure/README.md

 ## Introduction

-This repository is a collection of data structures, including but not limited to arrays, linked lists, stacks, queues, trees, and graphs.
-Each data structure is implemented with explanations and examples.
+This repository is a collection of data structures, including but not limited to arrays, linked lists, stacks, queues, trees hash tablesz, and graphs.
+Each data structure is implemented with explanations (not yet) and examples.

 ## Data Structures